yongyouhe/openmm_ImageCharge/README.md

 10. Use the build system you selected to build and install the plugin.
 Performing three sets of commands 'make / make install / make PythonInstall' will install the plugin as 'imageplugin' package in your python.
-The swig version should be higher than 3.0 and lower than 4.2.
+The swig version should be higher than 3.0.

 Note: If you want to use the ImageCustomIntegrator in OpenMM 8.0, you need to copy the folder asmjit of OpenMM to the library folder in the plugin for substitution.